ljacqu/TextLanguageGuesser/README.md

 PHP backend for REST calls to a language guessing game; intended for integration by Nightbot, a Twitch bot.

+***

+**ARCHIVED** in favor of [ljacqu/NightbotQuiz](https://github.com/ljacqu/NightbotQuiz), which uses a database, it can run multiple quizzes for different people, and it saves answer by different people before solving the question.

+***

 ![Screenshot](screenshot.png)

 State is saved in files and may be susceptible to rare timing issues, e.g. if a question is answered and a new